blesta/items/README.md

 )
 ```

-### Map
+### ItemMap

-Map combines the values from one Item with the keys of another Item.
+ItemMap combines the values from one Item with the keys of another Item.
 The result is a new Item consisting of only the mapped keys that have item
 values.